Shunta-Shimizu/Waseda-ColorizationNet/README.md

 # Waseda-ColorizationNet

-Let there be color!: joint end-to-end learning of global and local image priors for automatic image colorization with simultaneous classification
+  "Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification"
+  Satoshi Iizuka, Edgar Simo-Serra, and Hiroshi Ishikawa ACM Transaction on Graphics (Proc. of SIGGRAPH 2016), 2016

+のPytorch再実装